-In 2021-2022, our 8th year of programming, two cohorts of teens participated in the grantmaking process.
-Year 1 consisted of 28 teens experiencing grantmaking for the first time.
-In Year 2, board members had chosen to continue their Teen Board experience by deepening their knowledge and skills through a second year of participation.
-Teen Board members, representing high schools and congregations, granted a total of $167,577.
-This report is about who they are, what they did and how they did it.
+In 2022-2023, our 10th year of programming, two cohorts of teens participated in the grantmaking process.
+Year 1 consisted of 27 teens experiencing grantmaking for the first time and 20 Year 2 board members that chose to continue their Teen Board experience by deepening their knowledge and skills through a second year of participation.
+Teen Board members representing high schools and congregations, granted a total of $100,000.

 The Jewish Fund Teen Board Mission Statements

 We, the 2022-2023 Jewish Fund Teen Board, seek to fund programs and initiatives that address both the causes and symptoms of the growing impact of mental health needs for those whose safety and security are at risk.